ElPatoSordo/sembo_hotels_app/README.md

 3. Move the hotel_stats_api folder to www/ or htdocs/ if using XAMPP.
 Then, in the hotel_stats_api folder, run `composer install`.
 4. In the client folder, run `npm install`.
 Then, run `npm run build`.
 5. Copy the contents of the build folder to www/hotel_stats_client/ or htdocs/hotel_stats_client/ if using XAMPP.
+6. Start the server and the client should work.